suddin0/darkly/directory_browsing.md

 Let's try some more parent directory and try to get the `passwd` file.

-?> I am trying to get the `passwd` file because generally in `CTF` challenges we try to get this kind of files.
+?> We are trying to get the `passwd` file because generally in `CTF` challenges we try to get this kind of files.
 In real life we would rather try to get other importent informations.

 |Directory| Alert message|
 |--|--|